snowflakedb/snowpark-python/.github/pull_request_template.md

    - [ ] I am adding a new automated test(s) to verify correctness of my new code
    - [ ] I am adding new logging messages
+   - [ ] I am adding a new telemetry message
    - [ ] I am adding new credentials
    - [ ] I am adding a new dependency